SolraBizna/ars-emu/HARDWARE.md

 `write $40`: Get X position in frame, 0-255.
 Only valid if the in-frame bit is 1.
 `write $80`: Get controller ID (`$04`)
 `write $C0`: Get Y position in frame, 0-239.
 Only valid if the in-frame bit is 1.

+The light gun and light pen ignore the low 6 Dx# bits on input.

 Button state: